 by John Irving

 Famous contemporary American writer John Owen is a rich, wise and humorous work.
 The main axis of the story is a man named Gap.
-He has a celebrity mother Jenny who was born in a wealthy family.
+He has a celebrity mother Jenny who was born into a wealthy family.

 Jenny is an unmarried mother.
 She said: "I want a job and live alone.
 I want a child, but I don't want to share my body or life with others."
 So she raised Gap and grew up.